-Genetic translocations can cause serious disorders, including a type of chronic myelogenous leukemia.
+Genetic translocations can cause serious disorders, including a type of leukemia.

 Perkins JA.
 Diseases of white blood cells, lymph nodes, spleen, and thymus.
-In: Kumar V, Abbas AK, Fausto N, Aster JC, eds.
+In: Kumar V, Abbas AK, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease.
-8th ed.
-Philadelphia, PA: Saunders Elsevier; 2009:chap 13.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 13.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.